moiz697/PgAi/README.md

 Feel free to contribute to this guide by submitting a pull request or opening an issue on our GitHub repository.

-# pgai Extension for PostgreSQL
+# PgAi Extension for PostgreSQL

 ## Introduction